danbev/learning-iot/README.md

                              |  |
  Si  [* *]  Si  [* *]  Si    |  |   Si  [* *]  Si  [* *]  Si  [* *]
 ```
-One thing that I was missing is that even though there is an extra electron,
-the Ai has an additional proton (remember that atoms have the same number of
-proton and electrons) so that side is neutral, both sides are to begin with.

-And a hole can also move to the n-type side.
+A hole can also move to the n-type side.
 This will create an area between
-these two where there are now extra electrons, or any extra holes, so there
+these two reqions where there are now extra electrons, or any extra holes, so
-are now charge carriers in this region.
-This region is called the depletion
+there are now charge carriers in this region.
+This region is called the
-region and it like an insulator.
+depletion region and it like an insulator.
 ```
                 Depletion Region
             N          ↓       P